A colocalization spectral sequence: Cellular approximation and nullification

 The key ingredient of this paper is the notion of cellular approximation.
 It is therefore worthwhile to set aside a section on its definition and properties.
 We shall follow the definitions set by Dwyer and Greenlees in~\cite{DwyerGreenlees}, given here in the setting of a general triangulated category.
 This allows for a unified treatment of both situations we have in mind, namely the derived category of an $\sphere$-algebra and the derived category of a graded ring.

 Recall that a full subcategory $\cc$ of a triangulated category $\Derived$ is called a \emph{localizing} subcategory if $\cc$ is closed under completion of triangles and arbitrary coproducts.
+In the case of the derived category of a graded ring we also demand that a localizing subcategory be closed under the twisted grading shift functor $\shift$ .
 The localizing subcategory generated by a class of objects $\Aclass \subset \Derived$ is the minimal localizing subcategory of $\Derived$ among all localizing subcategories which contain $\Aclass$.
 We denote this localizing subcategory by $\loc{\Aclass}$.